 December | Closing this phase of the journey and developing plans and support mechanisms for the next phase | 1.5 hours virtually |

-Throughout | Each participant is responsible to work toward their goals, including taking any actions they commit to doing in between group sessions.
-Each participant will also receive 3 private coaching sessions (25-min each) over the course of the program | Up to each participant |
+Throughout | Each participant is responsible to develop their leadership vision and objectives, and take regular actions toward their objectives between group sessions.
+Each participant will also receive 3 private coaching sessions (30-min each) from September through December, at times of their choosing. | On participant’s own time and schedule |

 Program Faculty